 Engineering, Parks & Environment

-- Curbside garbage, organics and recycling collection – the city’s waste collection contractor, Emterra Environmental, is experiencing higher than normal garbage and organics volumes partly due to the season and more people home during this pandemic period.
+- Curbside garbage and organics collection – the city’s waste collection contractor, Emterra Environmental, is experiencing higher than normal garbage and organics volumes partly due to the season and more people home during this pandemic period.
 They kindly request your patience during this time.
 If your collection day is missed please place it out again the following day for collection.
-Should you have any concerns please contact 604-635-0999 or email email@example.com.
+Should you have any concerns please contact 604-635-0999 or email firstname.lastname@example.org.

 - Help prevent the spread of COVID-19 and protect our waste collection staff: Put all personal hygiene products, used tissues, sanitary wipes (even those labelled compostable), paper towels, napkins, cleaning cloths, face masks, gloves, and similar items in plastic garbage bags.
 Securely tie garbage bags shut and place them in the garbage bin.
 Set out in your bin in your regular collection area on your scheduled day.
 Un-bagged or loose items will not be collected.
 If you are sick or caring for someone who is sick in your home, please double-bag your waste, seal it tightly and place it in the regular garbage collection.